NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 To reiterate, this is the species identifications (metabarcoding results) from each trap catch.
-As of now (2023), there is only 1 species identification process per sample, but in principle there could be multiple identifications, for example manual identification in addition to metabarcoding, for some samples.
+As of now (2023), there is only 1 species identification process per sample, but in principle there could be multiple identifications for some samples, for example manual identification in addition to metabarcoding.

 ``` r
 identifications <- identifications_raw %>%